timescaping | matterscaping | landscaping | climatescaping

 The time of the earth is not (yet) in our senses.

 Faced with current and future environmental challenges, we need to develop a new view of the planet and of the self.
-With a practice in the arts and cultural heritage I tend to perceive the world from an artistic perspective, with a focus on the history of humanity.
-Working with a wide range of artists, designers, audiences, local experts and scientists, I learn to include the non-human narrative, the pre-human history of nature.
-This helps me to provoke new ideas about the origins of both nature and culture, to enhance a deeper professional and public understanding of their interconnectivity, of the time-depht of landscapes, earth and atmosphere, and of ourselves as human agency.
+With a practice in the arts and cultural heritage I tend to perceive the world from an artistic perspective, with a focus on the history and future of humanity.
+Working and making public programs with a wide range of artists, designers, audiences, local experts and scientists, I seek ways to include the non-human narrative, the pre-human history of nature.
+This helps me to provoke new ideas about the origins of both the natural and the artifactual, to enhance a deeper professional and public understanding of their interconnectivity, of the time-depht of landscapes and matter, climate, earth and atmosphere, and of ourselves as human agency.

 I wonder if and how we can learn to develop a more ecological reciprocal relationship with matter?